deepEngineering23/Green-Programming-Language/README.md

 Domain-Specific Language Implementations: LexerTk can be utilized for implementing domain-specific languages (DSLs) by providing a foundation for lexical analysis.

-# Rules of Language that can be parsed correctly
+# Rules of Language that can be lexed correctly

 Functions are allowed , any expression is allowed , anything else not allowed (classes etc)

-# How to run the parser
+# How to run the lexer
 step 1) make

 step 2) ./lexer ./path/of/file.gr (extension not specified yet in code)